Inverted Oscillators for Testing Gravity-induced Quantum Entanglement: III. Example of Experimental Realization

 The shot noise from the lower cavity, which is louder than the upper cavity, is suppressed at least by a factor of $(\Delta x/a_L)^2$.
-We obtain the decoherence parameter as
+Its decoherence effect is evaluated as the parameter $\mu$ introduced in Eq.~\eqref{mu parameter},

 where we use Eq.~\eqref{omega hor} for the second equation, the laser wavelength of $1064$nm, and the power transmittance of the cavity input mirrors $T_{\rm in}=0.1$.
 Compared to the single detuned cavity case~\eqref{mu shot}, the decoherence effect of the shot noise is dramatically reduced.
-Unfortunately, the $\omega$ dependence of $\mu_{\rm shot, hor}$ has a positive power, and a larger $\omega$ leads to quicker decoherence.
-To fully take advantage of the short time scale $\tau_{\rm ent}$ studied in Sec.~III, one needs to devise another way to suppress the shot noise decoherence.
-Nevertheless, our setup serves as proof of principle that an inverted oscillator with ultra-low decoherence can be realized in optomechanical systems.
+Note that although our setup additionally has an optical damping rate, its effect is negligibly small as discussed in Appendix~E.

 To measure the gravity-induced entanglement, we place two copies of the sandwich configuration next to each other.
 We initially trap the levitated mirrors in a harmonic potential and then let the levitated mirrors gravitationally interact in the inverted potential by instantly switching the parameter $a_U$.
 After $\tau_{\rm ent}$ has passed, we measure their horizontal momenta and positions.
 This operation should be repeated for many times to significantly detect the logarithmic negativity.
 Our setup allows for continuous iteration of the process by returning the potential to harmonic form after the measurement, as the mirrors do not free-fall.
 The short $\tau_{\rm ent}$ of the inverted oscillators is also beneficial in speeding up this cycle.